Abdulrahmanbanat/google-advanced-data-analytics-capstone/README.md

 ---

-## 🚀 Execute – Business Recommendations

 ### Summary
 The model successfully identifies employees at risk of leaving with high precision and recall.
 It confirms that satisfaction and workload are major predictors.

+## Recommendations
+ased on these findings, I recommend the company take active steps to improve employee well-being.
+This could include offering more flexible working hours, mental health support, and reducing excessive workloads.
+Providing regular training and career development opportunities can boost employee motivation and performance.
+Additionally, using this model as an ongoing tool will allow managers to identify employees at risk of leaving early and provide targeted support before it’s too late.

-## Next Steps & Recommendations
+## Next Steps

-Moving forward, we should enhance the model by incorporating more detailed data such as contract types and salary breakdowns to gain a more comprehensive understanding.
-Exploring other machine learning algorithms and fine-tuning model parameters may also improve prediction accuracy.
+Moving forward, we should enhance the model by incorporating more detailed data such as contract types and salary breakdowns to gain a more comprehensive understanding. .
 It is important to keep the model regularly updated with new data and consistently review its fairness to ensure ethical and effective use.
 From a business perspective, the company should consider capping the number of projects assigned to each employee to prevent burnout and investigate why employees with around four years of tenure show low satisfaction, potentially offering promotions or additional support.
 Additionally, the company should either reward employees who work overtime or adjust expectations to avoid requiring excessive working hours.
 Clear communication of overtime pay policies and workload expectations is essential.
 Furthermore, holding company-wide and team-level discussions can help identify and improve workplace culture.
 Finally, the performance evaluation system should be reviewed to ensure fair recognition that appropriately reflects employees’ efforts, avoiding bias toward those who work excessive hours.

----

-## 🔐 Ethical Considerations

-- Respect employee privacy
-- Do not use model results to unfairly penalize staff
-- Use predictions to **support**, not control, employees

----

-## 📁 Deliverables

-- **Notebook**: Data cleaning, analysis, and model training
-- **Model File**: Trained Random Forest saved as a `.pkl` file
-- **Report**: Summary of findings and recommendations
-- **Dataset**: Cleaned HR dataset used in the project